Miscellaneous Provisions: Linked leases: Overview

 Transactions are defined (at FA03/S108) as ‘linked’ for the purposes of stamp duty land tax (SDLT) if they form:

 In the case of leases, the tax treatment differs depending on whether they are linked by way of a single scheme or arrangement or as a series of leases (‘successive’ linked leases).
 The different treatments and applications are outlined below, with further details and examples at SDLTM17045 and SDLTM17055 respectively.

 A series of leases will often exist between the same parties, for example where a short lease is renewed between the same tenant and landlord.
 A renewal lease will be treated as linked with the original lease if, for example, the rent was fixed under the terms of the original lease or is stated to be the same as that payable under the original lease.

-However, the renewal of a lease will not be treated as linked with the original lease at all for stamp duty land tax (SDLT) purposes if it can be shown (with appropriate evidence) to have been negotiated at arm’s length, for example if the original or earlier lease:
+However, the renewal of a lease will not be treated as linked with the original lease at all for SDLT purposes if it can be shown (with appropriate evidence) to have been negotiated at arm’s length, for example if the original or earlier lease:

 Otherwise, where leases of the same premises are granted:

 - between the same or connected parties

 - to take effect one immediately after the other

 - whether at the same time or not